oracle/adb-extproc/README.md

-# Oracle Autonomous Database Extproc Container Image Documentation
+# Oracle Autonomous Database Extproc Container Image Documentatio

 adb-extproc container image spawns an Oracle extproc process which allows you to invoke external scripts, functions and procedures written in other languages like (Python, C) from within your PL/SQL code.